Jok (spirit)

-A Jok is a class of spirit within the traditional Acholi belief system that are viewed as the cause of illness.
+Jok (also spelled jogi or joogi) is a term for a class of spirits in the traditional belief system of the Acholi people of Uganda and South Sudan.
+Jok are believed to be the cause of illness, misfortune, and death, as well as the source of power, protection, and prosperity.
 Traditional healers (known as ajakwa) first identify the Jok in question and then make an appropriate sacrifice and ceremony to counter them.
-Alternatively if such an approach was unsuccessful the person possessed by the jok could go through a series of rituals to gain some level of control over the jok and then themselves become ajakwa.
+Alternatively if such an approach was unsuccessful the person possessed by the Jok could go through a series of rituals to gain some level of control over the Jok and then themselves become ajakwa.
+Jok can be ancestral or non-ancestral, and can be attached to specific clans, chiefdoms, natural phenomena, or historical events.
+Jok was believed to be the supreme god, who is the creator and ruler of the universe.